Who We Are

 But there’s a problem – if you’re like most people, you probably don’t know how to use your spending power to support your beliefs .
 You don’t have enough information to make good choices.
 In spite of your best efforts, it’s just easier to get into your car and drive to the neighborhood big-box retailer to get your wares.

-The One Cup Project is powered by Silver Cup Coffee, a family-owned, Seattle-based coffee roaster.
-We’ve been roasting coffee for nearly 20 years, and we’ve been selling it, for a profit, to local espresso businesses.
-We’ve even won all kinds of awards for our micro-roasted blends.
-But we wanted to do something more.
+The One Cup Project is led by the founder of an award-winning, Seattle based coffee roaster.
+He’s been roasting coffee for over 20 years, and selling it, for a profit, to local espresso businesses.
+His micro-roasted coffees have even won all kinds of awards at local competitions.

 We’re learning that business doesn’t have to be the bad guy.
 Businesses have the power to change the world, and if you watch the news or listen to the radio, you probably know this.
 But usually that change isn’t for the better.